-The Corporate Governance and Nominating Committee is composed entirely of independent directors.
-Because all committee members are independent of management, the committee is able to objectively pursue its mandate of identifying new directors.
+The Corporate Governance and Nominating Committee is composed of a majority of independent directors.
+Because a majority of committee members are independent of management, the committee is able to objectively pursue its mandate of identifying new directors.
 In addition, Khan's Board is required to agree on any candidate put forward by the Corporate Governance and Nominating Committee before an approach is made to that person.

-In addition to the responsibilities described above, the Corporate Governance and Nominating Committee is responsible for establishing processes for identifying, recruiting, appointing, re-appointing and providing ongoing development for directors.
+In addition to the responsibilities described above, the Corporate Governance and Nominating Committee is responsible for: (i) reviewing the Board's stewardship, performance of the Corporation and individual director performance; (ii) establishing processes for identifying, recruiting, appointing, re-appointing and providing ongoing development for directors; and (iii) regularly reviewing the Corporation's Code of Conduct and ensuring that the Board remains in compliance with all rules, regulations, and guidelines relating to corporate governance.